What are the key talking points at The Open?

 Two more Americans, Jordan Spieth and Collin Morikawa, are among 15 former champions in the field, although three-time winner Tiger Woods is missing as he continues to recover from ankle surgery.

-Spain's Sergio Garcia is another big name missing, falling three shots short in his final qualifier and missing his first Open Championship since 1997 as a result.
+Spain's Sergio Garcia is another big name not here, falling three shots short in his final qualifier and missing his first Open Championship since 1997 as a result.

 'Very penal' - how the new 17th hole could be pivotal